jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 #### Content Declaration for all Collected Metrics

-A warehouse filled with data collected from diverse sources is useless without proper labling.
+A warehouse filled with data collected from diverse sources is useless without proper labeling.
 Create metadata that describes the collected data.
 What are the source(s)?
 What measurement units?
 Precision?
 What is included/excluded in these numbers?